 Close cooperation between several stakeholders is necessary for effective thermal management:

-• Providers of thermal management solutions: Producers of fans, heat sinks, and other thermal management parts can provide helpful advice on product integration and selection for PCB design.
+- Providers of thermal management solutions: Manufacturers of fans, heat sinks, and cooling systems provide valuable guidance on integration and selection.

 Benefits of Effective Thermal Management